-The strength of metals is improved by impeding the motion of dislocations through the metals.
-One approach to achieving this improvement is to form a uniform distribution of closely spaced sub-micron sized particles throughout an alloy.
+The strength of metals is improved by impeding the motion of dislocations through metals.
+One approach to achieving this improvement is precipitation strengthening - forming a uniform distribution of closely spaced sub-micron sized particles throughout an alloy.
 The particles, which are called precipitates, impede dislocation motion through the alloy.

 After cooling, precipitates are formed either by natural aging or artificial aging.
 With natural aging, the precipitates form at room temperature.
 With artificial aging, the precipitates form when an alloy is heated to a temperature lower than the solution heat treatment temperature.
 Only certain alloys will undergo natural aging.
 The other alloys must be artificially aged.
 Aluminum alloys are examples of alloys that can be naturally and artificially aged.

-For a particular aging temperature, there is an aging time at which the alloy will reach its maximum strength.
-This maximum strength corresponds to a specific stage of the form and composition of the precipitates.
-Aging for a time that is too short or too long will result in less than maximum alloy strength.
+For a particular aging temperature, there is an aging time at which the alloy will reach maximum strength.
+Maximum strength corresponds to a specific stage of the form and composition of the precipitates.
+Aging times that are too short or too long will result in less than maximum alloy strength.

 Finally, precipitation strengthening can be combined with cold-working to give even greater alloy strength.

 More information about the metallurgy of precipitation strengthening and precipitation strengthening heat treatment is in our Precipitation Strengthening course.
 Also, Heat Treatment: Structure and Properties of Nonferrous Alloys by C. R. Brooks, Precipitation Hardening by J.W.
 Martin, and ASM Handbook, Volume 4: Heat Treating discusses precipitation strengthening.